Table of Contents 3. Catalog your data

 NeoFinder is able to catalog the keywords you may have assigned to

-any file or folder, using the OpenMeta standard.
+any file or folder, using Apples Finder standard, or the older

 Automatic serial number for new